 Consider a researcher with panel data covering i = 1, ..., N individuals repeatedly observed over t = 1, ..., T instances.
-We consider that the number of individuals N in the network is fixed, but potentially large.
-The aim is to use this data to identify a social interactions model, with no data on actual social ties being available.
-For expositional ease, we first consider identification in a simpler version of the canonical model in (1), where we drop individual-specific ( $\alpha_i$ ) and time-constant fixed effects ( $\alpha_i$ ), and assume $x{it}$ is a one-dimensional regressor for individual i and instance t.
-Of course, we later extend the analysis to include individual-specific and time-constant fixed effects, and also allow for multidimensional covariates $x{k,it}$ , k = 1, ..., K. We adopt the subscript "0" to denote parameters generating the data, and non-subscripted parameters are generic values in the parameter space:
+The number of individuals N in the network is fixed but potentially large.
+The aim is to use this data to identify a social interactions model with no data on actual social ties.
+For expositional ease, we first consider identification in a simpler version of the canonical model in (1), where we drop individual-specific (α_i) and time-constant fixed effects (α_t) and assume x{it} is a one-dimensional regressor for individual i and instance t.
+We later extend the analysis to include individual-specific, time-constant fixed effects and allow for multidimensional covariates $x{k,it}$, k = 1, ..., K. We adopt the subscript "0" to denote parameters generating the data, and non-subscripted parameters are generic values in the parameter space: